 NOTE: Replace <INSERT_TOKEN> below with the value from step (1).
 You can also add additional fields supported by the API, including custom fields by adding columns and the appropriate parameter to the formula.

 - Ensure that wget is installed.
 You can download this as a self-contained executable here.
 You’ll need to put this in a system path.

-- Copy and paste the contents of the Command column into a text file,
+- Copy and paste the contents of the Command column from your excel spreadsheet into a text file,

 - Make a batch file,

 wgetto hit all the URLs listed in the text file.
 The